Boytobeaman/storagebinsell.com/wp-content/plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.13 =
+* fix regression causing HTML comments to break

+= 1.7.12 =
+* fix for dash becoming double dash
+* move lyteThumbs.php to lyteCache.php because security solutions generally are traumatized by all things thumbs
+* add expiry for cached thumbnails (3 days) to ensure they are updated if the original image got changed
+* some other smaller changes, see https://github.com/futtta/wp-youtube-lyte/commits/main

 = 1.7.11 =
 * fix playlist that got broken due to the priority change (from 4 to 10)